pagreene/doyen/ingestion_pipeline/README.md

 Fill out the `config.ini` file in this directory, in particular updating the password and the location of the certificate file.

+We recommend that you set up a python virtual environment, as shown [here](https://docs.python.org/3/tutorial/venv.html), or by your preferred method.
+To install the package, run the following command in this directory:

 ````bash
 pip install .
 ````

-You should then be able to simply run the pubmed processor:
+Once installed, you should then be able to simply run the pubmed processor:
 ```bash
 doyen-ingest --start -100
 ```